ics01-23/ics01-23.github.io/docs/homework/hw1.md

 ## T7

 Can you list all the integers whose IEEE floating point representations are exactly the same as their 2's complement integer representations?
+For those integers which cannot be represented precisely, we regard the closest floating point number as their floating point representations.
 (Answer in decimal)

 > Hint: You can write a program to find the answer.
 Type `float` in C language follows the rule of 32bits IEEE floating point format.